 It’s best to think of a robo advisor as an all-in-one investing solution that requires very little from the client beyond your bank details and a few questions to establish your risk profile in order to make investment decisions on your behalf.
 You won’t be making trades, and you probably won’t know whose stocks, shares, and bonds you invested in.
 Instead, you sit back and let the computer make the decisions on your behalf.
 What could be easier?

 Robo advisors offer both general investment or a trading account as well as a number of the popular retirement and tax-deferment options used across the UK.
 The typical robo advisor may provide some if not all of the following products:

 - Investment ISAs

-The same platform may also offer Junior ISAs or Lifetime ISAs.
-However, these accounts won’t be privy to the robo-advisor product as they are not investment products.
+The same robo advisor platform may also offer all the tax benefits that can be accessed within Junior ISAs or Lifetime ISAs.
+However, these accounts won’t be privy to the robo advisor product as they are not investment products.

 How Does a Robo Advisor Work?

-Robo-advisors use an algorithm to choose your investment portfolio on your behalf based on things like:
+Robo advisors use an algorithm to choose your investment portfolio based on things like: